mrvnmyr/dryfinder/README.rst

 - Matching is **exact line-by-line** (after normalizing CRLF to LF and removing a UTF-8 BOM if present on the first line).
+- ``--ignore-indentation`` treats lines as equal if their leading spaces/tabs differ; useful for code where blocks are re-indented.
 - Seeds are found using ``--min-lines``; each seed group is **maximally extended** both backward and forward as long as *all* occurrences in that group keep matching.
 Identical maximal blocks discovered via